gawrysz/ask-MPI/README.md

 or something more elaborate such as adding `-D MPI41` (for the newest MPI versions) or `-fc=ifx` if it is needed by your Intel's OneAPI environment.

+# Legacy MPI

+On old MPI/compiler environments, where the `use mpi_f08` does not work please switch to `non_mpi_f08` branch to be able to compile the test.